andrlikjirka/4it573-dreamify-crowdfunding/README.md

 To run end-to-end tests (using independent test-app instance on port 3001):

-8. make sure you have node.js installed on your machine
-9. run tests on your local machine in new terminal window: `npm run test`
+8. run tests on your local machine in new terminal window: `npm run test`

 ### Tech-stack